 He had wanted to hug her, to tell her he understood that she too grieved as part of this family, but Katrina had never been the sort of woman who tolerated sentiment like that.
 It was part of why he had loved her so much as a child.

 He walked back into the main part of the kitchen and then through the swing door to the dining room.
 His sister was putting the chairs back in place, tucking each one under the huge dining table.

-I thought we were done, that you were going to get wine, he said, watching her move the last chair into place.
+I thought we were done, he said, you were going to get wine.

-Tomorrow we have other things to deal with, she said, looking up at him, But, ja, I think we’re done for now.
+Just finishing this, she said, looking up at him, we’ve got so much to do tomorrow, but ja, I think we’re done for now.

 Katrina is ploughing through the dishes quickly, he said, nodding his head back in the direction of the kitchen.